How-To: Satin Stitch

 Step 5: Start your next stitch across from, but not next to, the end of your last stitch.
 You'll do this every time.
 Don't try to make your next stitch come up right beside the end of the last one -there won't be enough fabric in between, and you'll have a little gap of fabric peeking through each stitch, when we want them as close to side-by-side as possible.

-Step 6: This is what I mean.
-"1" is where you first came up, "2" is where you went back down, "3" is where you'll come up next, "4" is where you go back down again...and repeat.
+Step 6: "1" is where you first came up, "2" is where you went back down, "3" is where you'll come up again next, "4" is where you go back down again...and repeat.
 Your next stitch will always start across from the end of the last one.
 This also means that the back of your fabric will look the same as the front!
-Or, did you already figure that out?
-Smarty.

 Step 7: Then have at it!
 Stitch toward one end, getting smaller and smaller...yes, it can get tricky.
 Especially around the bend.
 Don't give up!

 Step 8: Finish the other half!
-It will probably look really terrible to you.
+It will probably look really terrible to you, because you've been looking intensely at it, inches away from your nose.
 Stop looking at it.
 Set it down, forget about it, and then pick it up again later.
-I bet you will be surprised by how nice it looks.
+I bet you will be surprised by how nice it looks!

 Working this way (doing the shape half-and-half) is just a personal preference of mine.
 You can instead start your first stitch at either end with the smallest point.
-I find that I get neater results if I work this way.
-Just me?
+I discovered that I get neater results if I work this way.

 Wanna see what it can really look like?

 Don't let this fine example scare you away!
-It's one of the loveliest examples of satin stitching I've found -at a yard sale.
+It's one of the loveliest examples of satin stitching I've found.
 If you look closely, they've alternated short stitches with longer stitches in the areas that are really narrow.
-A treasure of satin stitchery.
 (The word "his" measures just a little over 2" wide, btw.)

 How long can I make my stitches?
 Well, that depends on what you're making.
 Will it be worn?
 What's the snag factor?
 Will it hang on the wall, or go on a three-year-old's overalls?
 How long you dare to make your satin stitches is a choice you must make on your own, little stitcher.
 (I usually don't make any longer than an inch, if you must know.)